montali/nemo/README.md

-# nemo
+# IPv6SLAA
-Network Emulator by NetSec LAB @UniPR
+Implementation of the IPv6 SLAA autoconfiguration, using the NEMO emulator by NetSec Lab@UniPR.